anycable/anycable/README.md

 AnyCable allows you to use any WebSocket server (written in any language) as a replacement for your Ruby server (such as Faye, ActionCable, etc).

-AnyCable uses ActionCable protocol, so you can use ActionCable [JavaScript client](https://www.npmjs.com/package/actioncable) without any monkey-patching.
+AnyCable uses the same protocol as ActionCable, so you can use its [JavaScript client](https://www.npmjs.com/package/actioncable) without any monkey-patching.

 <a href="https://evilmartians.com/">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>